dqops/dqo/docs/data-sources/redshift.md

+---
+title: How to activate data observability for Amazon Redshift
+---
-# Redshift
+# How to activate data observability for Amazon Redshift
-Read this guide to learn how to connect DQOps to AWS Redshift from the UI, command-line interface, or directly in YAML files.
-All parameters are documented.
+Read this guide to learn how to connect DQOps to AWS Redshift from the UI, command-line interface, or directly in YAML files, and activate monitoring.

 ## Overview